 - Events below National status a rider may compete in any class higher than that of his/her age group at the discretion of the organizers. - National status competitions a rider may at the discretion of the Trials and Enduro Committee be permitted to ride in the higher class.
-Written application supported by written approval from the riders Centre must support such a request.
+Applications to be made in writing.